onap/policy-parent/docs/development/devtools/clamp-cl-participant-protocol-smoke.rst

 3.4 Participant DePriming
 =========================

-When a automation composition is de-primed, the portion of the Automation Composition Type Definition and Common Property values for the participants of each participant type mentioned in the Automation Composition Definition are deleted on participants.
+When an automation composition is de-primed, the portion of the Automation Composition Type Definition and Common Property values for the participants of each participant type mentioned in the Automation Composition Definition are deleted on participants.
 Action: Invoke a REST API to deprime acm type definitions